netsym/primogeni/README.md

       * In the popup window, click on `Java Build Path` and select `Libraries` tab
       * Click `Add Libraries`, choose `Plug-in Dependencies`, click `Next` and then `Finish`
   7. Run slingshot:
-    1. Expand Slingshot project in the `Package Explorer`
+    1. Expand the Slingshot project in the `Package Explorer`
     2. Open either `slingshot_linux_32.product`, `slingshot_linux_64.product`, or `slingshot_mac.product`, depending on your machine type
     3. Click `Launch an Eclipse application`
     4. When run for the first time, slingshot will ask you to set the workspace (manually, this can be done by selecting `File > Switch Workspace`); you can choose a new folder to store all your primogeni experiments